cisco-ie/stenella/README.md

 # Google Calendar Listener
-> A reactive application for calendar events created within a [G Suite](https://gsuite.google.com/).
+> A reactive application that listens on Google calendars within a [G Suite](https://gsuite.google.com/)

+`google-calendaer-listener` is a server-to-server, Node.js application that listens to Google calendars and are notified of events being created, deleted, or updated.
+With each event, developers can define and execute business logic in regards to contextual cues found within a calenader event payload *(date, subject, summary, attendees, location, status, etc.)*.
+These are known as "observers" *(calendar event handlers)*, which are flexible, open-ended, and easy to create.

 ![Google Calendar Listener Demo](http://g.recordit.co/uBCEUMWD4N.gif)

-This application responds to particular calendar events based on user defined contextual cues found within a typical event payload *(date, subject, summary, attendees, location, status, etc.)*.
-In addition, observers *(calendar event handlers)* are open-ended and flexible enough to allow the developer to define appropriate actions.
+> 🌟
+>
+> The demo above displays the application receiving a calendar event being created, which is logged to the console in real-time

 ## Features
+Along with listening to a Google calendar, `google-calendar-listener` provides the following features and performs additional heavy work:
+- Ability to manually set users to listen
-- An easy to use, and straightforward API to hook into event notifications
+- An easy to use, and straightforward way to implement observers
-- Re-processing of any missed events during downtime as long as calendar subscriptions (env.TTL) is still valid
+- Re-process any missed events during downtime *(env.TTL)*
-- A MongoDB hooks for observers for more complicated task
-- Prune of old/stale events within a series of events -- essentially your observer will only recieve the latest event in time, so no need to handle intermediate updates/cancellations within a short period of time
+- Handles the complexities of processing events to `observers`:
+    - Events created, deleted, or updated within a short period of time will cause the application to only process the most recent change
+    - The application will prevent any duplicated events being processed twice within a cached time
+    - An event with "Guests Can Modify" will only process the most recent event received, and will only process new changes
+    - Events with multiple guests will only be regarded as one unique event for `observers`
+- Includes a `Dockerfile`, along with `docker-compose` files for easier deployment examples

 ## Requirements
 - G Suite (Google Apps for Work)
 - Admin privileges within a G Suite
 - MongoDB
-- A publicly available server
+- A publicly available server with a domain

 ## Set Up
 1. [Verify](https://support.google.com/webmasters/answer/35179?authuser=0) your application's domain name ownership